jgmortim/massdrop-ctrl-keymap/README.md

 functions work property, make sure the keyboard is in the correct mode for the current OS.

 To toggle modes, press <kbd>fn</kbd>+<kbd>Win</kbd>.
-While holding down the <kbd>fn</kbd> key (i.e., the Function layer is active), the <kbd>Win</kbd> key will be backlit turquoise if Windows mode is active and purple if linux mode is active.
+While holding down the <kbd>fn</kbd> key (i.e., the Function layer is active), the <kbd>Win</kbd> key will be backlit turquoise if Windows mode is active and purple if Linux mode is active.
 After switching modes, the <kbd>Win</kbd> key will remain backlight for 3 seconds on all layers (in addition to always being backlit on the Function layer).